uchicago-cs/student-resource-guide/vscode/ssh.rst

 .. todo::
-    Installing and setting up gitbash and default for Windows Settingu bash as default for Mac
+    Installing and setting up gitbash and default for Windows Setting bash as default for Mac

 Have your VSCode window open, and check that you are connected to SSH.
 Open the *View* menu from the menu bar and click *Terminal* (as a shortcut, you can instead press Ctrl-Backtick, even on macOS).
 This will split the window into two panes.
 The top pane will be empty for now (or may have some "welcome" text).
 The bottom pane has the terminal.